dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 1. What we see now is all of the buckets where that finding fired.
 We want to see the opposite, so select the eye at the end of the data classifier clause and select **Negate Relation**.

-    <u>Expected Result:</u> The negated clause reads *THAT NOT Has Alerting Data Finding WHERE Classifier equals odl_user_#######-dspmlab-data-classifications-any*.
+    <u>Expected Result:</u> The negated clause reads *THAT NOT Has Alerting Data Finding WHERE Classifier equals <inject key="ODLUser" enableCopy="false"></inject>-dspmlab-data-classifications-any*.
 This change indicates that you want to see any bucket where this classifuer did not generate a finding.
 And that is good, but we do not want to scan resources like databases.
 We know that by and large, we care about unstructured data files, such as PDFs, Docx, and text files.

 1. To narrow down to buckets that have unstructured data without the finding, do the following.
 Next to the Bucket node, click the **+** again, and select **Data Store that stored on it**.